jloveric/high-order-layers/README.md

 # Example - Simple Polynomial

 Here is the result for fitting a sin wave with no hidden layers.
 There is only one input neuron and one output neuron and no neuronal non-linearity.
-A 5th order polynomial is used in the synapse - there are 6 weights and only one synapse in the network.
+Solution is for a linear, quadratic and 5th order polynomial used in the synapse - there are 6 weights in the 5th order polynomial and 2 units total (1 input and 1 output).

 ![](sin5p.png)